therabona/therabona-middleman/source/articles/2014-08-19-are-south-american-strikers-in-a-league-of-their-own.html.markdown

 ---
-title: Are South American Strikers In A League of Their Own
+title: Are South American Strikers In A League of Their Own?
 date: 2014-08-19 01:34 UTC
 category: Secret Footballer
 thumb: sa-strikers.jpg